The Pulse of K-Entertainment

 What prosecutors say happened during Song Min-ho's service

 Prosecutors say Song Min-ho effectively failed to carry out significant parts of his alternative service, and that claim is what drove the request for prison time at the first hearing.
 As reported by Korea JoongAng Daily, the prosecution argued that Song was absent for extended periods while assigned to a facility in western Seoul.
 Soompi, citing the indictment, reported that prosecutors counted 102 days of unauthorized absence, a figure that sharply raised the stakes because it suggests the issue was not a minor attendance dispute but a sustained failure to report.
-In South Korea, where all able-bodied men are expected to complete military duty or a formally approved alternative path, that kind of allegation lands hard.
-We have seen celebrity service controversies before, but the legal threshold here makes this one especially serious.
+In South Korea, where all able-bodied men are expected to complete military duty or a formally approved alternative path, that kind of allegation lands hard, especially for a public figure whose visibility amplifies public scrutiny.
+We have seen celebrity service controversies before, from Jung Dong-won's Marine Corps transformation to the broader scrutiny around how idols meet their obligation, but the legal threshold here makes this one especially serious.

 Song Min-ho in a close-up photo used in Korean media coverage